THE MEMBERS OF BLOCK B

 What happened to the second period in his name?
 I don't know, but P.O seems to leave it out fairly consistently, so I'll do the same.

 P.O has a remarkable voice--deep, warm, and raspy.
 Think Rick Ross (P.O's acknowledged role model), MCA, Lil Jon, or Ja Rule.
 But while everyone praises P.O's voice, I appreciate the fact that he really uses it--he's good at expressing emotions (he studied acting in high school and has made numerous appearances on Korean television), and he adjusts his voice to fit the tone of the song so that it never seems out of place.
-He is an energetic presence on stage and in videos, and he has been taking on a larger role as a lyricist.
+He is an energetic presence on stage and in videos, and he has been taking on a larger role as a composer and lyricist.

 He is the group's maknae, a Korean term for the youngest person in a group.
 Traditionally the maknae is supposed to be subservient, docile, and obedient to the other members.